 - Biocidal products.
-Chemical products classified as Aquatic Chronic 3 H412 are also exempted if classification is due to the presence of in-can preservatives. - Peracetic acid (bleaching agent) - DTPA and its salts. - Cationic polymers, if charge is the reason for classification.
+Please note that there is a separate requirement, O5, for biocidal products that may restrict their use further. - Chemical products classified as Aquatic Chronic 3 H412 are exempted if classification is due to the presence of in-can preservatives. - Peracetic acid (bleaching agent) - Cationic polymers, if charge is the reason for classification.

-Dye products classified as environmentally hazardous and/or STOT RE 1 H372 are exempted from the requirement if:
+Paper colourants classified as environmentally hazardous are exempted from the requirement if:

-- classification of the dye product is due to the dye itself and - dyes are fixed to fibres > 98%.
-The degree of fixation is calculated as the total retention of dyes on the fibres during the process - The chemical manufacturer/supplier shall demonstrate compliance with the requirement by duly completing the declaration in web-based application tool. - The chemical manufacturer/supplier shall enclose safety data sheet in accordance with the current statutory requirement in the country of application, e.g. Annex II to REACH (Council Regulation (EC) no. 1907/2006) for all chemical products.
+classification of the paper colourant is due to the dye/pigment itself and

-If the exemption to dye products is applied, the chemical manufacturer/supplier and pulp/paper producer must verify how the requirements for the exemption are met by duly completing and signing Appendix 7 (chemical manufacturer/supplier) and Appendix 10 (pulp/paper producer) in the web-based application tool.
+- dyes/pigments are fixed to fibres > 98%.
+The degree of fixation is calculated as the total retention of dyes / pigments on the fibres during the process - The chemical manufacturer/supplier must demonstrate compliance with the requirement by duly completing the declaration in web-based application tool. - The chemical manufacturer/supplier must enclose safety data sheet in line with prevailing European legislation (Annex II to REACH Regulation, 1907/2006/EC) for all chemical products. - If the exemption to paper colourants is applied, the chemical manufacturer/supplier and pulp/paper producer must verify how the requirements for the exemption are met by duly completing and signing Appendix 10 (chemical manufacturer/supplier) and Appendix 13 (pulp/paper producer) in the web-based application tool.

 The requirement for classification of production chemicals has been amended.
-New classification categories have been introduced in the requirement, namely
+A new classification category has been introduced in the requirement, namely